legal-united-states-poker-sites

 How to Start a Poker Bankroll?

-1. Decide on an Initial Amount
+1. Decide on An Initial Amount

 Start by determining how much money you can comfortably set aside for poker.
 This should be disposable income—money you can afford to lose without impacting your essential financial needs.